 The first retail sportsbooks opened for business on September 1st, 2019 with Indiana Grand, Ameristar East Chicago and Hollywood Casino Lawrenceburg first across the finish line.

 Mobile sports betting got underway about a month later with the launch of DraftKings and BetRivers on October 3rd, 2019.
 They were followed by FanDuel later that month, BetAmerica in December 2019 and BetMGM in February 2020.

-In addition to sports betting, other forms of legal online gaming in Indiana include horse racing betting, games of skill and daily fantasy sports.
+In addition to sports betting, other forms of legal online gambling in Indiana include horse racing betting, and daily fantasy sports.

 In-person gambling in Indiana is powered by 12 state-authorized commercial casinos and one Native American casino.